Combining Transformers with Natural Language Explanations: Results

 \subsection{Unfairness Detection}

-For what concerns unfair clause detection, Table~\ref{tab:tos_performance} summarizes the results obtained on the ToS-30 corpus, by reporting the macro-F1 averaged on 10-fold cross-validation.
-A first, clear result is that all BERT models maintain a large performance gap over the other neural baselines.
-The introduced legal rationales significantly aid memory-augmented models in categories for which there are few positive examples like A and CR.
-On the other hand, on category CH we can observe that memory-based approaches do not show an improvement over their counterparts: MANNs perform worse than LSTMs, and MemBERT performs worse than DistilBERT.
-This behavior might hide a problem in the nature of the natural language rationales given for the CH category, which are evidently less informative than those given for the other categories\footnote{Legal rationales for CH category are very similar to each others, with minor distinctions that might be hard to discriminate without supervised guidance.}.
-The introduction of SS regularization always leads to better performance for MemBERT models that leverage full knowledge.
-In particular, it is particularly beneficial for categories with increased memory size like CR, LTD and TER.
+Table~\ref{tab:tos_performance} summarizes the results obtained on the ToS-30 dataset, by reporting the macro-F1 averaged on 10-fold cross-validation.\footnote{For each unfairness category, following~\citep{ruggeri2021detecting} we performed a binary classification task with 10-fold cross-validation: for each category, we report the macro-average over the standard F1 score obtained on the binary task.} A first, clear result is that all BERT models maintain a large performance gap over the other neural baselines.
+The introduced legal rationales significantly aid memory-augmented models in categories for which there are few positive examples, like A and CR.
+On the other hand, in category CH we can observe that memory-based approaches do not show an improvement over their counterparts: MANNs perform worse than LSTMs, and MemDistilBERT performs worse than DistilBERT.
+This may be due to the nature of the natural language rationales given for the CH category, which are probably less informative than those given for the other categories\footnote{Legal rationales for CH category are very similar to each other, with minor distinctions that might be hard to discriminate without supervised guidance.}.
+The introduction of SS regularization always leads to better performance for MemDistilBERT models with full knowledge.
+SS regularization is especially beneficial in categories with larger memory sizes like CR, LTD, and TER.
 Sampling-based models manage to reach performance comparable with their full knowledge counterparts.
 However, memory sampling attenuates the added contribution of SS regularization, leading to mixed results for different strategies.

-Regarding the usage of memory, Table~\ref{tab:tos_30_memory_statistics} reports statistics concerning the predictions of our models on unfair examples.
-The results clearly show that SS brings a crucial contribution in giving high importance to the correct memory slots: in all the categories, one correct memory slot is ranked in the top 3 positions in over 55-80\% of the cases.
-This behaviour is reflected also in the MRR score which shows a clear advantage of SS over WS.
+Table~\ref{tab:tos_30_memory_statistics} reports memory usage statistics and metrics on unfair clause detection.
+Results shows that SS brings a crucial contribution in identifying correct explanations: a correct memory slot is ranked in the top-3 positions in over 55-80\% of the cases in all categories.
+This behavior is reflected also in the MRR score, where SS has a clear advantage over WS.